HEYE-0/Car/README.md

 ## 1. Project Overview

 This project is developed on the Raspberry Pi 5 and fully implemented in C++.
-It builds an autonomous obstacle-avoidance robot system with modular architecture.
+It builds an autonomous obstacle-avoidance robot system with a modular architecture.
 A Qt-based graphical interface allows real-time control of the robot’s movement, motor speed adjustment, ultrasonic sensor feedback, and live camera feed display.

 The system is designed with a clean, event-driven architecture.
 A multithreaded control mechanism is used in combination with finite state machines to ensure responsive and organized behavior.
 This replaces earlier polling or delay-based logic and enables soft real-time responsiveness while maintaining code clarity and scalability.